32. Judgments on God’s Ordinances Must Be Embarked Upon with Prudence

 For who would doubt that it is better to have a good mind than even the most extensive memory?
 No one is evil who has a good mind, but some of the very worst people have the most marvelous memories, and they are all the worse because they cannot forget the evil they have contrived.

 This fits somewhat with Montaigne, who writes often of his lack of memory, but it still feels like an odd proof of Montaigne’s point.
 Which is perfect for this essay, at least in the form I have crafted it through the years.
 In various forms, this has been the messiest in my collection, ranging over numerous disconnected thoughts that are close to Montaigne–attributing success in battle to providence, trying to determine God’s will–to a wide range of my own tangential views on free will, finding purpose through helping others, and providing progress reports on the status of my project.
-Looking at those opening quotes now, I’m tempted to digress into my own attraction to matters of mystery, and how the very strangeness of things can make them seem more important than the simple and the clear.
+In the majority of Montaigne’s essays, I look for ways to make them more easily digestible, here I feel obliged to offer many sides and desserts.

-So, let’s get Montaigne’s thoughts out of the way first.
+Odd, because Montaigne’s is a short and simple essay.
 He argues one should never attribute the outcome of a battle to the favors of God:

 What I consider wrong is our usual practice of trying to support and confirm our religion by the success or happy outcome of our undertakings.
 Our belief has enough other foundations without seeking sanction from events: people who have grown accustomed to such plausible arguments well-suited to their taste are in danger of having their faith shaken when the turn comes for events to prove hostile and unfavourable.